 Even though Greenwood rebuilt itself, and while Durham and Richmond continued to thrive into the 30s and 40s, Black Wall Street would soon become a forgotten chapter in history.
 This rare footage shot by Reverend Solomon Sir Jones, documented African-American life, culture, and success in Oklahoma a few years after the Tulsa Race Riots.
 His films demonstrate the nuance and diversity of the Black community during this period.

 Desegregation played a curious role in its decline.
 When African Americans were allowed to shop in other (white) neighbourhoods, they often did, and once that captive market was dispersed into the broader market, it was the beginning of the fall.
 In the 1960s, the government’s urban renewal efforts, contributed to the further decline of these communities, arguably inflicting more permanent damage than any race riots.

+This is a history that has not been recaptured in a format that’s accessible to most Americans.
 Digging up these lesser-known pockets of history are vital to better understanding how Black Wall Street disappeared and why.
 These are complex, difficult discussions, however if we’re going to look to a better future, we must also remember the past– the good and the bad– and talk about it.
 And most of all: be inspired by it.
 Because is this not the ultimate American story?
 These pioneering entrepreneurs of Black Wall Street– barely out of slavery, with all the odds against them– who built successful companies and businesses from nothing– are these not the ultimate heroes for any young and ambitious individual striving for success?
 Because if they could do it…heck.
 Budding entrepreneurs, past, current and future captains of industry, let’s raise a glass to America’s Black Wall Street.